MicrosoftDocs/powerShell-Docs.sv-se/reference/docs-conceptual/developer/format/formatstring-element-for-listitem-for-listcontrol-format.md

 ## <a name="attributes-and-elements"></a>Attribut och element

-I följande avsnitt beskrivs attributen, underordnade element och det överordnade elementet i `FormatString`-elementet.
+I följande avsnitt beskrivs attributen, underordnade element och `FormatString` elementets överordnade element.

 ### <a name="attributes"></a>Attribut

-Ingen.
+Inga.

 ### <a name="child-elements"></a>Underordnade element

-Ingen.
+Inga.

 ### <a name="parent-elements"></a>Överordnade element